danielhelfand/lab-knative-serving/workshop/content/exercises/use-service.md

 it also scales down the number of Pods when there is less incoming traffic.

 Keep watching the top terminal until you see the `No resources found` message again.
 This confirms that your `Service` has scaled down the amount of Pods needed due to a lack of incoming traffic.
+After about a minute, the Pod will start terminating as indicated by its `STATUS` column and then no Pods will be available once again.

 In the next section, you will make an update your `Service` to learn more about how `Revisions` work.